Teneppa/Mediapipe-Hand-landmark-Webcam/README.md

-### A modified example for using a webcam for the latest mediapipe (early release) hand landmark detection.
+### A modified example for using a webcam with the latest MediaPipe (early release) hand landmark detection.
-Note: This is a barely running example, just to show how to use a webcam with mediapipe.
-The C wrappers are quite annoying to get into and luckily there was an example on how to convert a cv2 frame to a mediapipe compatible one.
+Note: This is a basic example, intended only to demonstrate how to use a webcam with MediaPipe.
+The C wrappers can be somewhat challenging to work with, but fortunately, there is an example on how to convert a cv2 frame to a MediaPipe compatible format.

 ## Usage:
 Just do ```pip install mediapipe opencv-python numpy``` and you should be good to go.